KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/01_dids/06_full_did_tx.md

 ## Single extrinsics

-To sign a single transaction, you need to provide:
+To build a single extrinsic, you need to provide:

 * the DID that should be the origin of the extrinsic
 * a [`SignCallback`](../06_signCallback.md) that signs the extrinsic